 Early identification of student needs is key in effective inclusion, provision and support of all students.
-All members of staff are accountable in the identification of barriers to learning for students in their care.
-Through our Student Support Services we provide screening and observation of students to support the students and teacher.
-Members of the Student Support Team work closely with all staff including the Admissions Team to ensure barriers to learning are identified as early as possible, parents also play a key role in working alongside the school throughout the identification process.
+All staff members are accountable in identifying barriers to learning for students in their care.
+Through our Learning Support Team, we provide screening and observations of students to support the students and teacher.
+Members of the Learning Support Team work closely with all staff including the Admissions Team to ensure barriers to learning are identified as early as possible.
+Parents also play a key role in working alongside the school throughout the identification process.